Makeshift/sonarr-batch-import/readme.md

 }
 ```

+My `series.txt` is simply a list of series names delimited by newline.

 | Key       | Description                                                        | Optional | Default Value         |
 |-----------|--------------------------------------------------------------------|----------|-----------------------|
 | url       | The URL of your Sonarr instance                                    | No       |                       |